Information Flow Control in Machine Learning through Modular Model Architecture: Ablation Study (cont'd)

 \subsection{Sample Text Length}

-Figure~\ref{fig:ablate-context} shows the number of token in a sample text that is needed to correctly identify each of the 50 domains.
-The restul shows that a fair number of domains can be identified correctly with as few as $128$ tokens.
+Figure~\ref{fig:ablate-context} shows the number of tokens in the sample text that is needed to correctly identify each of the $50$ domains in the Pushshift dataset.
+The result shows that a fair number of domains can be identified correctly with as few as $128$ tokens.
 However, there are a few domains that need as many as $~8$k tokens to be identified, indicating that there are multiple domains that are quite similar.
-This finding does not indicate that our approach requires over 8 thousand tokens in order to provide good accuracy.
-The accuracy experiments (Figure~\ref{fig:access-policies} and Figure~\ref{fig:domain-policies}) show that our gating functions for unknown domains can closely match the accuracy when the domain label is given, only using just 10 tokens as the default same text size ($s=10$).
-This suggests that we can achieve good accuracy using experts for similar domains even when we cannot exactly identify the best domain.
 It is also interesting to note that there is no clear correlation between the number of tokens needed to identify a domain and the size of the domain.